rreemmii-dev/Clash-Of-Clans-Discord-Bot/README.md

 python Clash-Of-Clans-Discord-Bot\main.py
 ```

 Please wait that "The bot is ready to be used!" is printed before using the bot.
-Else, things like slash commands could
+Else, things like slash commands could not work.
-not work.

 ## Features

 You can see [here](Commands.md) the list of available commands.

+## Contribute

+You can help this project by contributing to it.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

-Here is the whole directory tree:
+By the way, here is the whole directory tree:

 ```
 ├─ bot/